go-acme/lego/docs/content/usage/cli/_index.md

    --http                       Use the HTTP challenge to solve challenges.
 Can be mixed with other types of challenges.
    --http.port value            Set the port and interface to use for HTTP based challenges to listen on.Supported: interface:port or :port. (default: ":80")
    --http.proxy-header value    Validate against this HTTP header when solving HTTP based challenges behind a reverse proxy. (default: "Host")
    --http.webroot value         Set the webroot folder to use for HTTP based challenges to write directly in a file in .well-known/acme-challenge.
+This disables the built-in server and expects the given directory to be served at /.well-known/acme-challenge
    --http.memcached-host value  Set the memcached host(s) to use for HTTP based challenges.
 Challenges will be written to all specified hosts.
    --tls                        Use the TLS challenge to solve challenges.
 Can be mixed with other types of challenges.
    --tls.port value             Set the port and interface to use for TLS based challenges to listen on.
 Supported: interface:port or :port. (default: ":443")